-This topic describes some of the shapes in the DT Annotations stencil.
+This article describes some of the shapes in the DT Annotations stencil.

 Smart Title Block

-With this shape, the user can easily build custom title blocks that will automatically populate with whatever project information the user feels is relevant.
+With this shape, users can easily build custom title blocks that automatically populate with relevant project information.
 The fields we are tracking are:

 How to Use